 All Arctic Cat ATV publications and decals display the words Warning, Caution, Note, and At This Point to emphasize important information.
-The symbol A WARNING identifies personal safety-related information.
+The symbol $\triangle$ WARNING identifies personal safety-related information.
 Be sure to follow the directive because it deals with the possibility of severe personal injury or even death.
 A CAUTION identifies unsafe practices which may result in ATV-related damage.
+Follow the directive because it deals with the possibility of severe personal injury or even death.
+A CAUTION identifies unsafe practices which may result in ATV-related damage.
 Follow the directive because it deals with the possibility of damaging part or parts of the ATV.
-The symbol NOTE: identifies supplementary information worthy of particular attention.
-The symbol AT THIS POINT directs the technician to certain and specific procedures to promote efficiency and to improve clarity.
+The symbol ■ NOTE: identifies supplementary information worthy of particular attention.
+The symbol \Sigma AT THIS POINT directs the technician to certain and specific procedures to promote efficiency and to improve clarity.